rbisdorff/Digraph3/docSphinx/pearls.rst

    :New:

-      * :ref:`A new ranking rule based on bipolar-valued Bachet numbers <Bachet-Tutorial-label>`
+      * :ref:`A new ranking rule based on bipolar-valued Bachet sbits numbers <Bachet-Tutorial-label>`
       *	:ref:`Condorcet's 1785 critical perspective on the simple plurality voting rule <Condorcet-Tutorial-label>`

    In this part of the **Digraph3** *documentation*, we provide an insight in computational enhancements one may get when working in a *bipolar-valued epistemic logic* framework, like - easily coping with *missing data* and uncertain criterion *significance weights*, - computing valued *ordinal correlations* between bipolar-valued outranking digraphs,  - computing digraph kernels and solving bipolar-valued kernel equation systems and, - testing for stability and confidence of outranking statements when facing uncertain performance criteria significance weights or decision objectives' importance weights.